jaffadog/hoekens-anchor-alarm-pr/README.md

 * Added historical tracks from the [@signalk/tracks-plugin](https://github.com/SignalK/tracks) plugin.
   * I recommend setting this to a resolution of 1000ms and 86400 points to keep.
 This gives you high resolution data for the last 24 hours.
 If you've got plenty of memory, you might as well use it.
+* Added a check to prevent anchor alarm from firing when propulsion.*.rpm is > 0
+  * I always forget to turn the anchor alarm off and it always goes off when I'm leaving the anchorage.
+  * If you're truly dragging and you have your motor(s) on, then you know about it and you don't need another annoyance when you're dealing with it.
+* Lots and lots of UI improvements:
   * Added colors to the historical tracks.
 Green = new, fading to red = old.
   * Added a line to show distance and bearing to anchor.
   * Added wind speed / angle
-* Kept the old style UI with anchor placed at map center.
+  * Added plugin status
+  * Changed UI to dragging anchor to set position instead of panning.
   * Removed distance to anchor from anchor radius UI
-* Added a check to prevent anchor alarm from firing when propulsion.*.rpm is > 0
-  * I always forget to turn the anchor alarm off and it always goes off when I'm leaving the anchorage.
-  * If you're truly dragging and you have your motor(s) on, then you know about it and you don't need another annoyance when you're dealing with it.
+  * Added auto-guess when not anchored to speed up the anchor placement.
+  * Increased the max zoom
+  * Added other boats + their tracks
+  * More responsive UI

 # Usage